 - I speak English, German and Dutch (and basic Hebrew)

-- I make the website that is often used by other guides for the information
+- I make the website that is often used by other guides for their information

 - I am one of the authors of De Zandstraatbuurt en zijn Joodse bewoners, a book about the oldest Jewish neighbourhood in Rotterdam, plus wrote in Joodse Huizen 1, 2, 3, 4 and 5 stories about Jewish Rotterdam and its surroundings.

 - In order to make it your expercience, I only guide small and private groups

 Tours that are available right away:

 Tour 1 / Hofplein and surroundings